Oxford coronavirus vaccine trial results "extremely encouraging," U.K. government says

 Oxford is working with AstraZeneca to develop, manufacture, and produce a coronavirus vaccine on a large scale.
 The unprecedented effort aims to make some 2 billion doses of the vaccine available globally, through partnerships with manufacturers in several countries, by early next year.

+Lead scientist Gilbert told the BBC on Tuesday morning that while the hope was still to be able to make millions of doses available by this autumn, there was still "absolutely no certainty" of that timeline, as the final, Phase III trials were still ongoing, and the roll-out of the vaccine on a large scale was also contingent on the manufacturing process and individual nations' safety regulators approving it for emergency use.

-While the latest results are encouraging, they show the candidate vaccine creates the reaction in the body that should create immunity to the disease.
-The Phase III trials, to prove it actually gives people that immunity, are already ongoing, involving a far larger sample of people, in the U.K., the United States, Brazil, and South Africa.
+While the latest results are encouraging, they show that the trial vaccine creates the reaction in the body that should give immunity to the disease.
+The Phase III trials, to prove it actually gives people that immunity in the real world, are already ongoing, involving a far larger sample of people, in the U.K., Brazil, and South Africa.
+A Phase III human trial of the Oxford vaccine involving some 30,000 people will begin in the United States in August.

 "While there is more work to be done, today's data increases our confidence that the vaccine will work and allows us to continue our plans to manufacture the vaccine at scale for broad and equitable access around the world," Mene Pangalos, Executive Vice President of BioPharmaceuticals Research and Development at AstraZeneca, said.